31 October 2010

 the Restaurant Agnès Sorel in Genillé, near Loches

 As I passed through the doorway, I thought about pushing the light switch that turns on the ceiling fixture in the entryway.
 But I walked on past it.
-"Oh, there's not need to turn it on.
+"Oh, there's no need to turn it on.
 There's a nightlight down there anyway," was the thought that went through my mind.

 I started down the stairs, which are made of travertine, a kind of limestone.
 They are wide and they curve down, making a half-turn before they reach the lower floor.
 It was 7:30 by now, but it was still pitch dark.